corporal-clegg87/vibe-coding-projects/README.md

 ```
     💡 TIP: Each mission is designed to teach you through
          building, not through lectures.
-Learn by doing!
+Learn by doing (and doing your own research!
 ```